ujjwallsrivastavaa/BKAssignment/README.md

 python manage.py migrate
 ```

-### Step 6: Run the Development Server
+### Step 6: Start the Development Server

 ```bash
 python manage.py runserver
 ```
-Your application will now be accessible at http://127.0.0.1:8000.
+The API will be available at http://127.0.0.1:8000.

 ## API Endpoints
-### 1. Get All FAQs
+### 1. Retrieve All FAQs
 #### Request
 ```bash
 http://127.0.0.1:8000/api/faqs/
 ```
 Optional Query Parameter: lang – The language code (e.g., en, hi, bn).
-If not provided, the default language is English (en).
+If omitted, English (en) is used as the default.

 #### Response
-- 200 OK – Returns a list of FAQs.
-If the requested language translation is available, it will return the translated FAQs.
-Otherwise, it will try to convert the FAQs to the requested language using Google Translate and return the translated content.
+- 2200 OK – Returns a list of FAQs.
+If a translation exists, it is provided; otherwise, the API generates one using Google Translate.
-- If the requested language cannot be translated (e.g., due to a failed API call), the API will fall back to returning the FAQs in English.
+- If translation fails (e.g., due to API issues), English content is returned as a fallback.

   ```json